Hypercubed/autocmdr/Readme.md

 ## Plug-in modules

 autocmdr plug-in modules have the same structure as command modules.
 The only difference is that they are not designed to be automatically loaded.
 Plugins are loaded using node's require function again exporting a single initialization function; this time accepting an options object as the second parameter.
-Below are the built-in autocmdr plugins.
+Below are the built-in autocmdr plug-ins.

+    module.exports = function (program, options) {

+        // Do plug-in stuff here

+    };

 ### loader